nexmo-community/ncco-examples/index.md

 ## Telephone

 * [`connect-phone.json`](connect-phone.json) to connect the answered call to another number
+* [`connect-to-app.json`](connect-phone.json) to connect the answered call to an application using our Conversation API
 * [`conference.json`](conference.json) to add every user to the same conference
 * [`dtmf-input.json`](dtmf-input.json) if you want to get the user to enter some digits with their telephone keypad